tddfellow/tddfellow.github.io/source/_posts/2017-03-13-build-your-own-testing-framework-part-6-test-suite-does-not-run-all-tests.markdown

 layout: post
 title: "Build Your Own Testing Framework.
 Part 6: Test Suite does not Run All Tests!"
 date: 2017-03-13 23:13:28 +0100
-description: "Welcome back to the new issue of "Build Your Own Testing Framework" series!
-When trying to implement better formatting, we have discovered that some of our test suites do not run all tests!
+description: "When trying to implement better formatting, we have discovered that some of our test suites do not run all tests!
 Today we are going to fix that, and we will make sure that such test suite will fail if it didn't execute all tests."
 comments: true
 categories:
 - build-your-own-testing-framework